rumiantsevaa/DIXIT_Telegram_Bot/README.md

 ### Note:

-The game is currently in development, and the implementation of gaming sessions is pending.
+The implementation of gaming sessions is done, all your data stored in database to prevent session interruption only until the game is over.
+Moreover, anti-abuse system is enabled, so the buttons and functions will be available only if intended.
 For restarting the bot, use the command /start.
 For any assistance or to explore more commands, use the command /help.